nuagenetworks/nuage-metroae/Documentation/SETUP.md

 * Locally available image files for VCS or VNS deployments

 #### Optionally set up and activate python virtual environment
+If you would like to run MetroAE within a python virtual environment, please follow the steps below.

+##### 1. Install pip
 If pip isn't installed on the host, install it with the following command.
 ```
 (sudo) yum install -y python-pip
 ```
+##### 2. Install the virtualenv package
-Then, install the virtualenv package using the following command.
+Install the virtualenv package using the following command.
 ```
 pip install virtualenv
 ```
+##### 3. Set up and activate python virtual environment
 The python virtual environment can be created as follows.
 ```
 virtualenv [path_to_virtual_environment_or_name]